-A “wounded” ghost gum outside Judith Lynch’s window is teaching her that ageing has its own beauty and strength.
+A “wounded” ghost gum outside Judith Scully’s window is teaching her that ageing has its own beauty and strength.

 It was March 2013, and sitting at my writing table wondering what to write for The Good Oil, I looked up, and as if for the first time, saw the ghost gum outside the window.
 Inspiration!
 I began typing.